till213/SkyDolly/src/Plugins/Connect/MSFSSimConnectPlugin/doc/SimVars.md

 Each topic X is furthermore split into sub-records:

 - XCommon: common simulation variables that are sent to both user- and AI aircraft
-- XCore: core simulation variables might be sent as simulation variables or events to the user aircraft
+- XCore: core simulation variables might be sent as either simulation variables or events to the user aircraft, or simply recorded "for information purposes" only
 - XEvent: event variables are sent as event to the user aircraft and (possibly) as simulation variables to AI aircraft

 ## Request and Response Records